odmoon/mlops-stock-price-prediction/README.md

     - Added sections 1.2-1.4 to the README.md where the selection of dataset is justified and possible model considerations
     - Wrote up team members roles in README.md
     - Wrote up report summarizing findings, challenges encountered, and areas for improvement with team.
+    - Wrote up profiling with cProfile and Torch.
 ## Dylan Neal
     - Proposed a preliminary long short-term memory model and wrote up the data documentation and training steps.
     - Converted jupyter notebook to source code for repo for submission